wagslane/blog/content/posts/func-y-json-api.md

 ## REST

-Like I said, I use REST a lot.
+As I said, I use REST a lot.
 I like that it doesn't require any special software to be installed, most developers are vaguely familiar with it, and works on top of a standard HTTP 1 connection.
-Most servers and clients assume you'll be using making standard HTTP requests, so configuration of infrastructure is generally a simple task.
+Most servers and clients assume you'll be using making standard HTTP requests, so the configuration of infrastructure is generally a simple task.

 The biggest problem I have with REST is that it requires *so much* documentation and architecture design.
 There are many ways to accomplish the same thing.
 Are parameters passed as headers, path parameters, or query parameters?
 Are things like authentication requests really `POST`s if they don't create anything?